- Student life

 While many prospective students will crave large campuses and the anonymity of a bustling student body, others will be attracted to the experience that a smaller institution can offer.

-The average number of students at an institution in the 2019 world’s best small universities ranking is approximately 2,713 – that’s about the same number of passengers as would fit on 45 London buses.
-In contrast, the average number of students at an institution in THE’s main global ranking is 25,000 (or a whopping 313 buses!).
+The average number of students at institutions in the 2023 best small universities ranking is 3,317.
+In contrast, the average number of students at an institution in THE’s main global ranking is 25,000.

 1. California Institute of Technology (Caltech), United States

-Despite its tiny size, Caltech’s rankings credentials are impressive.
-Not only has it managed to defend its position as the best small university in the world for another year, but it also places at number five in the overall World University Rankings.
-Not bad for an institution with just over 2,000 students.
+Despite its tiny size, Caltech’s credentials are impressive.
+Not only has it managed to defend its position as the best small university in the world for another year, but it’s also sixth in the overall World University Rankings.
+Not bad for an institution with just over 2,200 students.

-Attending Caltech provides the opportunity to join a group of award-winning alumni that counts 34 Nobel laureates among them.
+Attending Caltech provides the opportunity to join a group of award-winning alumni that includes 39 Nobel laureates.

 POSTECH was established in 1986 to provide advanced education for prospective engineers.

 The university also offers courses and opportunities for students to become entrepreneurs, such as taking part in clubs, start-up prep groups, training on patents and leaves of absence to create a new venture.